Personal loan calculator

-Irrespective of whether you wish to purchase a new or used car, using a car loan calculator allows you to compare different car loans and also find out what your repayments will look like.
+Irrespective of whether you wish to purchase a new or used car, using a personal loan repayment calculator allows you to compare different car loans and also find out what your repayments will look like.

 - Comparison rate calculator.
-This calculator allows you to calculate the comparison rate of any loan, and so requires you to enter the loan amount, loan term, interest rate, and fees.
+This calculator allows you to calculate the comparison rate of any loan and requires you to enter the loan amount, loan term, interest rate and fees.

 Chattel mortgage calculator